The HG Relief Project: The alarmingly high cost of healthcare is a barrier we are committed to overcoming.

 02 — How it all began…

-After opening The HG & Morning Sickness Clinic in October 2022, Dr. Housholder and Kelly Housholder saw that even though all the care provided in their clinic is covered under insurance, there were still many patients struggling to pay the copays, medication costs, deductibles and coinsurance.
-In our early days, The YellowHammer Fund donated generous funds to our clinic to come alongside patients who needed financial assistance.
-In December 2024, we decided to expand this offering to our patients by creating our own 501c3 to continue this work.
-We still actively partner with The YellowHammer Fund and are incredibly grateful for the monetary donations they provide for our patients.
+After opening The HG & Morning Sickness Clinic in October 2022, Dr. Housholder and Kelly Housholder saw that even though all the care provided in their clinic is covered under insurance, there were still many patients struggling to pay the copays, medication costs, deductibles, and coinsurance.
+Since 2022, YellowHammer Fund has donated funds for mutual aid for HG patients.
+In December 2024, we created our own 501c3 to increase funding and expand access.

-The Morning Sickness Clinic receives referrals from 75% of local OBs and has treated 1100+ HG patients in AL (as of early 2025).
-Of those patients, 7.8% qualify for financial assistance due to being ineligible for Medicaid or unable to afford care, and 8.6% needed help covering medication expenses.
+The Morning Sickness Clinic receives referrals from 75% of local OBs.
+7.8% of patients qualify for financial assistance due to being ineligible for Medicaid or unable to afford care, and 8.6% needed help covering medication expenses.
 To date, the clinic has provided ~$40,000 in aid.

 03 — The Board & Advisory Council

-Our 501c3 started in December 2024 and we are actively seeking like minded and philanthropic board members and advisory council members!
+We are actively seeking like-minded and philanthropic board members and advisory council members!
 Email if you’re interested.

 Founding Board & Advisory Council: